kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 know that this has succeeded?
 -->

-- **Introduce a field to enable group-based PDBs:** Add a new string field `calculationPolicy` to the `PodDisruptionBudget.spec`.
+- **Introduce fields to enable group-based PDBs:** Add a new optional string field `budgetScope` to the `PodDisruptionBudget.spec`.
-- **Define availability for pod groups:** Allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
+- **Support replica-scoped observability:** Expose new status fields to reflect the health of pod groups, ensuring existing pod-scoped status fields remain accurate for current monitoring systems.
-- **Update eviction logic:** When enabled, the eviction logic will interpret the disruption budget given in the PDB (`minAvailable` or `maxUnavailable`) as a count of pod group replicas, rather than individual pod replicas.
+- **Update eviction logic:** When enabled, interpret the disruption budget (`minAvailable` or `maxUnavailable`) as a count of pod group replicas, allowing the eviction of individual pods only if their group's health is preserved or  budgeted for.
 - **Integrate with Workload API:** Use the pod spec's `workload.name` and `workload.podGroup` to retrieve `Workload` objects and their `PodGroup` groupings.
 - **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow group-based disruption budgets when enabled.
-- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs where `calculationPolicy` is `Pod` (or unset) will be unchanged.
+- **Preserve existing functionality:** For backward compatibility, the behavior of PDBs where `budgetScope` is `Pod` (or unset) will be unchanged.

 ### Non-Goals